oalexandre/recursive-image-compressor/README.md

     ./compressor.sh -t [type] -p [proportion] -q [quality] -d [directory]

 Where:
  - type: Extension of file like jpg, png or others.
  - proportion: Proportion of image like 50, 80 or others
  - quality: Quality of image like 50, 80 or others
  - directory: Path of directory like /home/user/images

-Example:"
+Example:

     compressor.sh -t jpg -p 50 -q 80 -d /home/user/images